The original 22 Streets

 The Surrenden Area Parking Campaign (SAPC) was founded as a community group representing the residents of 22 streets in an area bounded by Surrenden Crescent, London Road, Preston Drove and Surrenden Road to the junction with Braybon Road.
 Surrenden Road from Braybon Road to Ditchling Road is also included.
 The Surrenden Area streets are listed below:

 Surrenden Road (entire road)

-The SAPC recommends that a large and self-contained area should be consulted for designation as a Controlled Parking Zone, including all streets within a 15 minute walking time of key non-resident parking attractors (Preston Park Station commuter parking, St Mary’s and Balfour Primary Schools, Varndean and Dorothy Stringer High Schools, Varndean VIth Form College and Downs Link College together with Preston Park, Preston Tennis Club and a number of nurseries and business such as dental and veterinary surgeries).
-The original 22 streets in the Surrenden Area meet this criterion.
+The SAPC recommended throughout that a large and self-contained area should be consulted for designation as a Controlled Parking Zone, including all streets within a 15 minute walking time of key non-resident parking attractors (Preston Park Station commuter parking, St Mary’s and Balfour Primary Schools, Varndean and Dorothy Stringer High Schools, Varndean VIth Form College and Downs Link College together with Preston Park, Preston Tennis Club and a number of nurseries and business such as dental and veterinary surgeries).
+The original 22 streets in the Surrenden Area all meet this criterion.